 Non-College Individuals and Organizations are not permitted to publicly distribute written materials on College property unless they are invited and sponsored by an academic/administrative department or a recognized student organization.

-6) Location Guidelines for Posting of Written Materials:
+6. Location Guidelines for Posting of Written Materials: College Union Building:

-College Union Building: Posting permitted only on designated bulletin boards.
+Posting is permitted only on designated bulletin boards.
 No posting is permitted on boards designated for administrative department use.

 Academic and Administrative Buildings: